Omar073/Bazar/README.md

-# Slash - Empowering Local Brands in Egypt
+# Bazar - Empowering Local Brands

-Slash is an E-commerce app developed with Flutter, designed to empower and support local brands in Egypt.
+Bazar is an E-commerce app developed with Flutter, designed to empower and support local brands in Egypt.
 The app provides a platform for local businesses to showcase and sell their products, fostering a stronger connection between buyers and sellers.

 ## Features